Ellery Hanley: Wigan

 In 1989, Hanley helped the club reach the Challenge Cup Final, where they won a 27–0 victory over St Helens in front of a crowd of approximately 78,000 people at Wembley, the first time in Cup Final history at Wembley that a side had been held scoreless.
 He was awarded the Lance Todd Trophy for the man of the match.
 For his performances throughout the season he was also awarded the Man of Steel award for the second time as a Wigan player, and the third time in his overall career.
 1989 was also the year in which Hanley was awarded the Adidas Golden Boot, which was awarded to the world's most outstanding player.
 Hanley remembers that "It was something I always strove for.
 I wanted to be the best player in the world… Looking back, to be the world's best player at that time was the biggest honour of my career."

-Internationally, 1990 was a disappointment.
-Hanley captained Great Britain against the 1990 Kangaroos, and although they pulled off a shock 19–12 win over Australia in the first test at Wembley with Hanley playing a prominent role, the Kangaroos would come back to win the second and third tests to extend their Ashes series streak over the Lions which dated back to 1973.
-Prior to the arrival of the Kangaroos in England, Hanley's influence in the British game was shown.
-During one early season Wigan game leading English referee Robin Whitfield sent Hanley off for back-chat and as he departed the field Hanley allegedly told Whitfield that he would end up in the second division.
-Hanley was originally handed a 2 match suspension for his actions.
-However, upon appeal this was reduced to just one week, and Whitfield, despite his standing as one of the game's top officials, refereed the second division for the next 6 weeks.

 He led Wigan to another two League and Cup doubles.
 By 1991 though his relationship with the media reached an all-time low.
 Although both Wigan and Great Britain captain, he was not expected to carry out any media role.

 In total he spent around five years with the club, making 202 appearances and scoring 189 tries.
 In his Wigan career, he won a World Club Championship, 4 Challenge Cup winners medals, 3 Championships, 1 Premiership, 4 John Player Trophy Winners medals and 4 Lancashire Cup winners medals.
 He was also voted Man of Steel twice as a Wigan player.
 Hanley was inducted into the Wigan Hall of Fame in 2007.